Beloved school bus driver in Hillsborough County dies in crash on first day of school

 District officials tell 8 On Your Side that Cynthia Gibson, a school bus driver for the district, died in a car crash Monday morning.

-School district representative Tanya Arja says Gibson, who many called Mrs. Cherrie, was an employee with the district for 30 years.
+School district representative Tanya Arja says Gibson, who many called Ms. Cherry, was an employee with the district for 30 years.
 Arja described Gibson as “well know and well-loved.”

+Jim Beekman, the general manager of transportation for Hillsborough County Public Schools, says she was on her way to work when the crash happened.
+It was supposed to be her last first day of school, as Beekman said Gibson had told her family members she wanted to retire at the end of the year.

+“I have never met a driver so unique and so full of passion for those around her.
+I truly lost a great friend today,” Beekman wrote.
+“Words will never capture how much she will be missed by those who knew her.”

 Grief counselors will be available at the district’s transportation department on Tuesday.